A timeline of advocacy and change

 Ministry-commissioned research warned against rigid cut-off points and estimated prevalence at 2.7% for high/very high needs.

 SE2000 was introduced in 1996 as a “world-class” inclusive model.
-By 1997, $55 million had been allocated through the Special Education Grant (SEG) based on the flawed assumption that needs were evenly spread across schools.
+By 1997, $55 million had been allocated through the Special Education Grant (SEG) based on the flawed assumption that students with moderate needs were evenly spread across schools.

-Cabinet approved Phase Two in 1998, but only $101 million of the promised $189 million was funded.
+Cabinet approved Phase Two in 1997, but only $101 million of the promised $189 million was to be funded over the next three years.

 Components included: